 Shiv Sena MP Sanjay Raut’s judicial custody extended till September 5 in money laundering case

-The Enforcement Directorate has been investigating a case referred to as the Patra Chawl scam, which involves alleged fraud worth Rs 1,034 crore.
+The Enforcement Directorate has been investigating a building redevelopment case, which involves alleged fraud worth Rs 1,034 crore.

-A Mumbai court on Monday extended Shiv Sena MP Sanjay Raut’s judicial custody till September 5 in connection with a money laundering case, PTI reported.
+A Mumbai court on Monday extended Shiv Sena MP Sanjay Raut’s judicial custody till September 5 in connection with a money laundering case related to the redevelopment of a tenement building, PTI reported.

 The Rajya Sabha MP was arrested on July 31 after the Enforcement Directorate searched his house in Mumbai for nine hours.